 If you notice someone driving in an unsafe manner, call 911.
 Report what you saw.
 Identify the vehicle color, make, model, and license plate number whenever possible.

-If you believe that a driver is no longer capable of driving safely because of mental or physical impairments, you can file a Request for Driver Reexamination (Form DS 699) to have the CA DMV set up a retesting session.
+If you believe a driver is no longer capable of driving safely because of mental or physical impairments, you can file a Request for Driver Reexamination (Form DS 699) to have the CA DMV set up a retesting session.

-It is illegal to leave a six years of age or younger unattended in a motor vehicle without the supervision of someone at least 12 years old when:
+It is illegal to leave a 6 years old or younger unattended in a motor vehicle without the supervision of someone at least 12 years old when:

 - There are conditions that present a significant risk to the child's health or safety.
 Example: Leaving a child in a closed car on a very hot day.